 Trisenox is administered as an intravenous infusion.

-Serious side effects of Trisenox include problems with electrical conduction in the heart, fetal harm in pregnant women, and increased risk for some types of cancer, even years after treatment has stopped.
+Serious side effects of Trisenox include problems with electrical conduction in the heart, fetal harm in pregnant women, and increased risk for other types of cancer, even years after treatment has stopped.
 Trisenox can also cause differentiation syndrome, a life-threatening condition that causes trouble breathing and hypotension (low blood pressure).

 For more details about this treatment, visit: